 Horses are herd animals, and are often happiest when together in a group.
 Turning horses out in small herds can be beneficial, since it allows the horses to socialize while reducing the number of individualized turnouts that you need.
-But horses don’t always get along right off the bat – here are some tips for introducing new turnout buddies.
+But horses don’t always get along right off the bat – here are some tips for introducing new friends.

 1. Start With Fenceline Introductions

-Before you introduce a new buddy to the herd, allow the horses to meet over a fence.
+Before you introduce a new horse friend to the herd, allow the horses to meet over a fence.
 Turn the new horse out into an adjoining paddock and give the horses time to get acquainted.
 This should be a period of a few days – you want the novelty of this new horse to have worn off by the time you actually introduce him into the herd.

 2. Leave Halters On the Horses